-6 Adult Education and Job Training

-Goal Name Employment Training - 05H

-6-1 Goal Description Brazosport College will provide tuition/fees to low/mod income eligible residents of Brazoria County enrolling in established short-term job skills training programs.
+6- 1 Goal Description Brazosport College will provide tuition/fees to low/mod income eligible residents of Brazoria County enrolling in established short-term job skills training programs.

-7 Youth and Chil dren Services
+7 Youth and Children Services

 Goal Name Child Services - 05L

-7-1 Goal Description Boys & Girls Club will implement a comprehensive prevention program at various sites addressing positive outcomes in academic success, good character and citizenship, and healthy lifestyles among at-risk youth in Brazoria County.
+7- 1 Goal Description Boys & Girls Club will implement a comprehensive prevention program at various sites addressing positive outcomes in academic success, good character and citizenship, and healthy lifestyles among atrisk youth in Brazoria County.

-Goal Name Youth Services - 05D
+7- Goal Name Youth Services - 05D

-7-2 Goal Description The Dream Center will provide back to school supplies, personal care kits and food to assist low/mod youths in Brazoria County.
+2 Goal Description The Dream Center will provide back to school supplies, personal care kits and food to assist low/mod youths in Brazoria County.
 Funding will also be used to help with salaries to assist with this project.

 Goal Name Child Services - 05L

-7-3 Goal Description Junior Achievement will provide a 5 to 8 week program to instill leadership qualities in the low/mod income youths throughout Brazoria County by providing training on basic money management, career investigation, and benefits of staying in school.
+7- 3 Goal Description Junior Achievement will provide a 5 to 8 week program to instill leadership qualities in the low/mod income youths throughout Brazoria County by providing training on basic money management, career investigation, and benefits of staying in school.

 8 Food Banks

-Goal Name Food Banks - 05W
+8- Goal Name Food Banks - 05W

-8-1 Goal Description Brazosport Cares will purchase food and staple goods for their Food Pantry in Freeport to assist low/mod people in BISD school district.
+1 Goal Description Brazosport Cares will purchase food and staple goods for their Food Pantry in Freeport to assist low/mod people in BISD school district.
 They will also purchase a fork lift to help them with this service.

 9 Services for Special Needs Populations

-Goal Name Mental Health Services - 050
+9- Goal Name Mental Health Services - 050

-9-1 Goal Description Counseling Connections will provide counseling services for mental health and trauma victims.
+1 Goal Description Counseling Connections will provide counseling services for mental health and trauma victims.

-9-2 Goal Name Mental Health Services - 050
+9- Goal Name Mental Health Services - 050

-Goal Description The Gathering Place will use funds to provide for salaries, as well as food for their gatherings, which provide respite care, motivational and therapeutic assistance to their clients.
+2 Goal Description The Gathering Place will use funds to provide for salaries, as well as food for their gatherings, which provide respite care, motivational and therapeutic assistance to their clients.

 10 Health Services

-Goal Name Health Services - 05M
+10 Goal Name Health Services - 05M

-10-1 Goal Description Brazoria County Prescription Assistance Program (BCPAP) will provide prescription drug assistance to low/mod residents of Brazoria County.
+-1 Goal Description Brazoria County Prescription Assistance Program (BCPAP) will use funds for salaries for employee who will provide prescription drug assistance to low/mod residents of Brazoria County.

-11 Homeless and I Domestic Violence Services
+11 Homeless and Domestic Violence Services

 Goal Name Victim Services-05G

-11-1 Goal Description Refuge for Women will use funds for shift leader's salaries, who will provide safe housing for women who have escaped sex trafficking or exploitation.
+11 -1 Goal Description Refuge for Women will use funds for shift leader's salaries, who will provide safe housing for women who have escaped sex trafficking or exploitation.

-12 Subsistence Pay yments
+12 Subsistence Payments

-Goal Name Subsistence Payments - 05Q
+12 Goal Name Subsistence Payments - 05Q

-12-1 Goal Description Salvation Army will provide emergency subsistence in the form of rent and utility assistance to low/mod residents of Brazoria County.
+-1 Goal Description Salvation Army will provide emergency subsistence in the form of rent and utility assistance to low/mod residents of Brazoria County.

-13 CDBG Administ ration
+13 Goal Name Abused and Neglected - 05N

+13 -1 Goad Description Gulf Coast Casa will use funds for personnel salaries, who will provide advocacy to children in the DFPS system.

+14 CDBG Administration

-Goal Name General Program Administration - 21A
+14 Goal Name General Program Administration - 21A

-13-1 Goal Description Funds will be used to pay for the administrative costs associated with the general management, oversight and coordination of the CDBG Program, including any direct staff and consulting services.
+-1 Goal Description Funds will be used to pay for the administrative costs associated with the general management, oversight and coordination of the CDBG Program, including any direct staff and consulting services.

 HOME Program

 Goal Name Housing Rehab/Reconstruction

-14 Goal Description The County proposes to either rehabilitate or reconstruct 2 substandard housing units which are occupied by low/mod income homeowners.
+15 Goal Description The County proposes to either rehabilitate or reconstruct 2 substandard housing units which are occupied by low/mod income homeowners.

-15 Goal Name HOME CHDO Set-Aside/New Affordable Units
+16 Goal Name HOME CHDO Set-Aside/New Affordable Units

-Goal Description The County has set-aside 15% of this fiscal year's HOME funds for CHDOs as mandated by the program to provide funding to construct homes to be sold or rented to low/moderate income families.
-As Brazoria County does not have an eligible CHDO at this time, there are "0" homes proposed.
-Goal Name HOME Program Administration 16 Goal Description These funds will be used to pay for the administrative costs associated with the general management, oversight and coordination of the HOME Program, including any direct staff and consulting services.
+Goal Description The County has set-aside 15% of this fiscal year's HOME funds for CHDOs as mandated by provide funding to construct homes to be sold or rented to low/moderate income families County does not have an eligible CHDO at this time, there are "0" homes proposed.
+Goal Name HOME Program Administration 17 Goal Description These funds will be used to pay for the administrative costs associated with the general management, oversight and coordination of the HOME Program, including any direct staff and consulting services.